-- Complete all required coursework within the minimum and maximum time frame.
+- Complete all required coursework within the attendance requirement.
 Maximum time is 150% of the programs published hours.
-The minimum time frame is 70% of the programs published hours (Greater than 90% for CDL). - 2.
-Complete all required coursework and obtain a minimum of 70% grade point average. - 3.
-Return all property belonging to the School. - 4.
-Fulfill all financial obligations to the School prior to graduation unless previous arrangements have been made. - 5.
+The minimum time frame is 70% of the programs published hours.
+However, for the CDL programs only, the minimum is 95% attendance.
+The exceptions are for the Classroom portion which is 100% required attendance and Supervised Driving which is also 100% required attendance. - Complete all required coursework and obtain a minimum of 70% grade point average.
+Minimum requirement for CDL and Hazmat is 80%. - 2.
+Return all property belonging to the School. - 3.
+Fulfill all financial obligations to the School prior to graduation unless previous arrangements have been made. - 4.
 Attend a Career Services meeting to prepare resume and cover letter (if utilizing placement services)